eibenp/homebridge-gree-airconditioner/README.md

   * minimumTargetTemperature* - minimum target temperature accepted by the device (default is 16 °C, must be specified in °C, valid values: 8-30, values less than 16 work only in heating mode and on selected models only)
   * maximumTargetTemperature* - maximum target temperature accepted by the device (default is 30 °C, must be specified in °C, valid values: 8-30, values less than 16 work only in heating mode and on selected models only)
   * sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in °C)
-  * temperatureStepSize* - numeric parameter, valid values: 0.5 and 1 (defaults to 0.5 if missing) Controls the acceptable temperature values in Home App (It is recommended to set it to 1 if Celsius display mode is used on the AC unit and 0.5 in Fahrenheit display mode.)
+  * temperatureStepSize* - numeric parameter, valid values: 0.5 and 1 (if missing then default value is based on the UI configuration: 0.5 if UI is set to Fahrenheit temperature units and 1 if UI is set to Celsius temperature units) Controls the acceptable temperature values in Home App (It is recommended to set it to 1 if Celsius display mode is used on the AC unit and 0.5 in Fahrenheit display mode.)
   * temperatureSensor - controls additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
   * xFanEnabled - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
   * overrideDefaultVerticalSwing - by default this plugin does not change the vertical swing position of the AC unit but some devices do not keep the original vertical position set by the remote control if controlled from Homebridge and return back to device default position; this setting allows to override the default position -> if AC unit is set to default vertical swing position Homebridge modifies it to a predefined position (set by defaultVerticalSwing) (Never (0) = turn off override, let device use default / After power on (1) = override default position on each power on / After power on and swing disable (2) = override default position on each power on and each time when swing is switched to disabled)